 Ultrashell.
-The lightest of PHD’s coated materials.
 This ripstop nylon provides complete windblock and good water resistance at minimal weight.
 Ultrashell provides a valuable payback in performance with very little weight penalty. (weight: 40 gsm).
 Note: unlike some other so-called 'proofed' fabrics, Ultrashell does not rely solely on a DWR (durable water repellent) coating.
 Although it has a DWR coating, more importantly it has a breathable and permanent PU coating applied on the underside of the fabric that cannot be abraded through daily use.

 M1 Microfibre.
 Lightweight silky microfibre.
 This close-weave 20denier fabric is fully downproof, but also light and flexible enough to allow the down maximum loft.
 A reliable performer that has been the basis for much of our lightweight gear for some time. ( weight 39 gsm).